 A look at different methods for identity validation and verification, including the pros and cons of each.

-For some companies, Identity validation and verification is useful.
+For some companies, Identity validation and identity verification are merely useful.
 For others, it’s a mandatory part of their KYC process.
 But there’s more than one way to get the most from your checks.

 In this post, we’ll cover the basics, and we will demonstrate why some methods are more effective than others.